Building a Birdhouse: The Perfect Way to Reuse Old Lumber and Salvaged Wood

 Line up the remaining side with the bottom of the front and back pieces.
-To create a hinged door, secure the side section to the front assembly with one nail or screw driven into edge approximately 1" down from the top.
-Then, finish the hinged side by driving one nail or screw one through the back to form a pivot point.
+To create a hinged door, secure the side section to the front assembly with one nail or screw driven into the edge approximately 1" down from the top.
+Then, finish the hinged side by driving one nail or screwing one through the back to form a pivot point.
 Position the hinge nails or screws in the front and back sections directly across from each other, enabling the door to open easily (refer to the side view drawing).

 Drill and countersink a screw hole along the center of the bottom edge.
 A single short screw will secure the door, yet allow easy access to the butterfly boxes for cleaning.

 Position the roof sections by attaching the pieces to the front and back sections.
 Do not nail the roof pieces to the side section which forms the hinged door.
 The butterfly box is ready for the garden, or for a brightly colored paint job.